az-120/WordHuntSolver/README.md

-# WordHuntSolver
+# Word Hunt Solver
-Word Hunt Solver
+If you're bad at word hunt